gregcman/all-known-github-lisp-games/README.md

-A catalogue of all known things lisp-game related
+A catalogue of all things lisp-game related
-So you

 format: